 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-While weight loss of just a pound or two isn’t a reason for concern, unexplained weight loss of 10 pounds or more may mean something is wrong.
-It could be an early sign of diabetes.
+While weight loss of just a pound or two isn’t a reason for concern, unexplained weight loss of 10 pounds or more may mean something is wrong and that your body is trying to tell you something.
+Ultimately, this dramatic weight loss could be an early sign of diabetes.

 Insulin is a hormone that allows your body to use glucose (sugar) for energy.

-If you have type 2 diabetes, your body doesn’t use insulin effectively, and can’t transport the glucose to the cells.
-Instead, it builds up in the blood.
+If you have Type 2 diabetes, your body doesn’t use insulin effectively and can’t transport the glucose to your cells.
+Instead, it builds up in your blood.

-Your kidneys also begin working overtime to eliminate the excess sugars in the blood.
-This uses additional energy and can cause damage to the kidneys.
+Your kidneys also begin working overtime to eliminate the excess sugars in your blood.
+This uses additional energy and can cause damage to your kidneys.

 Type 1 diabetes has a similar pattern, but instead of being unable to use insulin, your body stops producing it altogether.

-Unexplained weight loss can occur in people who have type 2 diabetes, but it’s more commonly found in people with type 1.
-Parents are often the first to notice the unusual weight loss in a child with type 1 diabetes.
+Unexplained weight loss can occur in people who have Type 2 diabetes, but it’s more commonly found in people with Type 1.
+Parents are often the first to notice unusual weight loss in a child with Type 1 diabetes.

 Weight loss from diabetes is not usually a standalone symptom.
-It is typically accompanied by other signs and symptoms including:
+It’s typically accompanied by other signs, including:

-It is a sign not only of diabetes but also may point to other issues such as cancer or problems with your gastrointestinal tract, metabolism or thyroid.
-If you are dropping weight and you don’t know why, see your physician as soon as possible.
+It’s not only a sign of diabetes, but may also point to other issues such as cancer or gastrointestinal tract, metabolism or thyroid issues.
+If you’re dropping weight and don’t know why, see your healthcare provider as soon as possible.